tknishh/devlytics/README.md

-# pre-interview-assignments
+# Devlytics
-Various pre-interview assignments of various companies and their solution.
+Submission to assignment of Devlytics.